 Click here to learn why you may want to pay for a film class.

-Filmmaking 101 offers you a free 36-week online film course that gives you the basics of filmmaking, including writing, editing, sound effects, and special effects.
+Filmmaking 101 offers you a 36-week online film course that gives you the basics of filmmaking, including writing, editing, sound effects, and special effects.
 You will create a documentary, drama, animation and more.
-Your many video projects in this free film program give you a taste of a full spectrum of movie production.
-This is the best place to learn how to make movies.
+Your many video projects in this film program give you a taste of a full spectrum of movie production.
+This is the best place to learn how to make movies if you are interested in an intense program you can do over the school year.

 Each lesson encourages you to hone your movie making skills.
 You will encounter all three stages of video production over and over again: pre-production, production, and post-production.
 This beginning film making curriculum gives you something to try every week.
 Because so much of movie production is learned through doing, the key to this program is that you practice making videos at home and with friends.
 How well your videos turn out isn't really the point.
 You'll have plenty of time to create even better films in the near future.